superfliege/azure-docs.de-de/articles/automation/automation-onboard-solutions-from-vm.md

 ## <a name="log-in-to-azure"></a>Anmelden an Azure

-Melden Sie sich unter „https://portal.azure.com“ bei Azure an.
+Anmelden bei Azure unter https://portal.azure.com

 ## <a name="enable-the-solutions"></a>Aktivieren der Lösungen